 Bred to look like mini black panthers, Bombay cats are cool little felines.
 Developed in the 1950s by a breeder from Louisville, Kentucky by the name of Nikki Horner, these black cats were named after Bombay, India, the land of the Black Leopard.
+They're a crossbreed of sable Burmese and black American Shorthair cats.

 3. Maine Coon